cyface-de/android-energy-settings/README.md

 the return value of the [Show Dialogs](#show-dialogs) methods you may want to show the user a dialog that no problems where identified.

 This method does just this.
-It also a help button which generates an email template for a feedback email which is addressed to the email address provided as parameter so the user can report when he identified a problem which was not found automatically by this library.
+It also shows a help button, which generates an email template, for a feedback email which is addressed to the email address provided as parameter so the user can report an identified problem which was not found automatically by this library.

 ```
 showNoGuidanceNeededDialog(fragment, "support@your-domain.com");